On the Horizon

 Twilight: 2000

 World War III has flattened Europe.
-Your unit is cut off, supply is gone, and the chain of command is a rumor.
+Your unit is cut off, supply is gone, and the chain of command is broken.
 Free League’s 4th edition is a hex-crawl survival game of scrounging, jury-rigging repairs, and short brutal firefights, set in the ruins of Poland or Sweden.
-Gritty, mechanical, deeply atmospheric — the military-survival equivalent of a cold, wet, hungry West Marches campaign.
+Gritty, mechanical, atmospheric — the military-survival equivalent of a cold, wet, hungry West Marches campaign.

 Forbidden Lands

 A fantasy survival hex-crawl from Free League.
 You’re not chosen heroes — you’re raiders, rogues, and treasure-hunters making your own mark on a cursed world just emerging from a centuries-long Blood Mist.
-D6 dice pools, lethal combat, stronghold-building, and one of the best official campaigns in print (Raven’s Purge / The Bloodmarch).
+D6 dice pools, lethal combat, stronghold-building, and a very good official campaign (Raven’s Purge).

 Gods of the Forbidden North